tsgonzalez/tsgonzalez.github.io/_pages/about.md

 <h1>Research</h1>

-My work is on theoretical aspects of machine learning.
-Current research areas of interest include stochastic optimization and privacy-preserving ML.
+I work in machine learning theory and optimization.
+My topics of interest include -but are not limited to- stochatistic optimization and privacy-preserving ML.